bschollnick/QuickBBS/docs/design documents/interactive_fiction_implementation_guide.md

 ### 4.1 Two authoring rules that bite

-**Tags are per-turn, and the host must reset them.** Ink's tag list is append-only within a turn; if the host does not clear `current_tags` at the start of each `continue_story()`, every `image:` tag ever encountered stays "active" for the rest of the story and the page accumulates stale art.
+**Tags are per-turn, and the application must reset them.** Ink's tag list is append-only within a turn; if the application does not clear `current_tags` at the start of each `continue_story()`, every `image:` tag ever encountered stays "active" for the rest of the story and the page accumulates stale art.
 `engine.py` clears it — this is noted so a reimplementation does not omit it.